How To Move To The UK From The US Without A Job?

 The UK Ancestry visa is issued to Commonwealth citizens who are related to a grandparent who was born in the United Kingdom, Channel Islands, Isle of Man, or Ireland (before 1922).

-Many young Australians, Americans, New Zealanders, and South Africans of British descent use it to work and explore Europe while in the UK.
+Many young Australians, Americans, New Zealanders, and South Africans of British descent use it to work and explore Europe in the UK.

 The following people can apply for a UK Ancestry visa: